zxlim/ICT2x01-p4-6/README.md

 Press Ctrl-C to quit.
 ```

 4. Access BOTster by opening a web browser on the same machine and going to the URL `http://127.0.0.1:5000`.
+The default credentials for `Facilitator` is `P@ssw0rd`

 ## Development Workflow